trilinos/Trilinos/cmake/tribits/doc/TribitsUserQuickstartBody.rst

   $ cd SOME_BUILD_DIR

 NOTE: You can create a build directory from any location you would like.
-It can be a sub-directory of the Trilinos base source directory or anywhere else.
+It can be a sub-directory of the <Project> base source directory or anywhere else.

 NOTE: If you mistakenly try to configure for an in-source build (e.g. with